klutchell/dotfiles/README.md

 ### What is this repository for? ###

-* My personal Ubuntu server management utilities.
+* My personal Linux server management utilities.

 ### How do I get set up? ###